adwebber/data-gen/docs/index.rst

 ============
 Introduction
 ============
-Welcome to a brand new package.
+Welcome to a brand new package
+.. autofunction:: data_gen.data_gen.skeleton.fib

 Indices and tables
 ==================